melibe23/budget-cypress-exercise/e2e/README.md

 This will install all the dependencies required for the project.

 b) A 'node_module' folder should have been created.
-c) Now you can run the testS by running the following command (be sure you are inside /e2e, otherwise the commands won’t work).
+c) Now you can run the tests by running the following command (be sure you are inside /e2e, otherwise the commands won’t work).

 In order to run it using Cypress GUI:
 > ```$ npx cypress open```

 In order to run it using headless AND to generate a report use this command.
-Notice that adding '--reporter mochawesome' won't work with the comman above.
-I am still investigating why.
-No luck yet ¯\_(ツ)_/¯
+Notice that adding '--reporter mochawesome' won't work with the command above.

 > ```$ npx cypress run --reporter mochawesome```

-d) Test should be run and a Report JSON and HTML should have been saved inside e2e/reports.
+d) Tests should be run and a Report JSON and HTML should have been saved inside e2e/reports.
 Open the html file in order to see the outcome.

-# Testplan
+# Test plan

 This document describes the testing approach that will drive the testing of Budgeting Application.
 Based on its description, this application tracks inflow and outflow shows the remaining budget and produces reports with charts.

 The objective of the test is to verify that the main functionalities are working as intended.
 Note to the reader.
 This testing will only cover functionality testing.
 The following is out of scope:
 - Visual testing
-- Cross-browser testing (I will only cover Chrome browser, althoug you can add --browser {browsername} to the command and test it in all the browsers that Cypress supports installed in your machine)
+- Cross-browser testing (I will only cover Chrome browser, although you can add ```--browser {browsername}``` to the command and test it in all the browsers that Cypress supports installed in your machine)
 - Mobile testing

 In this section, I will provide User Stories specifications of all those features that have been identified as features to be tested.
 They are written in BDD.